-The underwriters are offering the shares of common stock subject to various conditions and may reject all or part of any order.
-The representative of the underwriters has advised us that the underwriters propose to offer the shares of common stock to the public at the public offering price set forth on the cover page of this prospectus and to dealers at a price less a concession not in excess of \$ ; per share of common stock to brokers and dealers.
-After the shares of common stock are released for sale to the public, the representative of the underwriters may change the offering price, the concession, and other selling terms at various times.
+The underwriters are offering the shares of common stock and the Warrants subject to various conditions and may reject all or part of any order.
+The representative of the underwriters has advised us that the underwriters propose to offer the Units to the public at the public offering price set forth on the cover page of this prospectus and to dealers at a price less a concession not in excess of \$0.24 per Unit to brokers and dealers.
+After the shares of common stock and Warrants are released for sale to the public, the representative of the underwriters may change the offering price, the concession, and other selling terms at various times.